 Unlike string spacing which refers mostly influences the picking hand, nut width relates most strongly to the fretting hand and dictates the distance between the strings closer to the nut only.

-Most guitarists over time will have a preference with regard to nut width, but there are other factors to consider if considering the playability of your acoustic guitar.
+Most guitarists over time will have a preference when it comes to nut width, but there are other factors to consider if considering the playability of your acoustic guitar.
 This is why, If you are in the market for a new guitar, while it’s not always easy, it’s always best if you can test out the guitar by playing it before buying.